hindu-comm/weblogs/manasataramgini/2010/06/2010-06-10_turtle-origins-a-flawed-return-to-the-parareptile-theory-by-the-morphologists.md

-recapitulating earlier works that consistently grouped the turtles with different “parareptiles” (in “” because the term parareptiles for the clade becomes a rather bad one if turtles were nested within them because they are reptiles\!).
+recapitulating earlier works that consistently grouped the turtles with different “parareptiles” (in “” because the term parareptiles for the clade becomes a rather bad one if turtles were nested within them because they are reptiles!).
 Laurin and Reisz in a well-illustrated paper 1995 claimed that turtles were related to the procolophonids among the parareptiles.
 On the other hand Lee then claimed that they were nested within the pareiasaurs, which were a sister group to the